Tokololo/json-ptr-store/README.md

      - isEqualRemoveUndefined - lodash isEqual with both objects stripped of empty values
      - isEqualRemoveUndefinedSorted - lodash isEqual with both objects stripped of empty values and internally sorted.
 This is the slowest most precise method of comparison and is rarely needed.
 - comparer: (obj1:  any, obj2:  any, strictness: string) =>  boolean
 Optional supplemental comparer function for determining whether a get observable value has changed.
 Used with custom string values for strictness.
+The use case for this would be very rare as the default 'none' would suffice for the vast majority of cases.

+Below is an example custom comparer function:

+    (o1, o2, strictness) => strictness === 'version' && o1.v === o2.v
+which can be invoked as follows:

+    useStoreGet<Roles[]>(
+      '/roles',
+      undefined,
+      undefined,
+      undefined,
+      'version'
+    );

 ## Set values
 ### set(data:  IStorePtr[], flags?: { nextTick?:  boolean }): void
 You set a new value in the store as follows: